jakwings/pidgin-my-plugins/README.md

     Pidgin will open a new IM window and show where and what the buddies said about you.

+* cmd-exec.pl

+    Add command "exec" to IM/CHAT conversations.
+Get the output of your shell command and show/send it.

+    Usage: /exec [-o] <command>

 --------------------

 # 我做的Pidgin插件